 Thursday 5th July: Poetic Justice

-The York launch was held at Jacob's Well, At both Pauline and Jo performed acted readings.
-They were joined by Rose Drew and Alan Gillott in York with Alan Smith and Claire Campbell-Patel also reading from their recent novels.
+The York launch was held at Jacob's Well, York.
+Both Pauline and Jo performed acted readings.
+They were joined by Rose Drew and Alan Gillott, with Alan Smith and Claire Campbell-Patel also reading from their recent novels.